aws-samples/startup-kit-templates/README.md

 Security groups act as firewalls at the instance level, to control inbound and outbound traffic.
 The template creates security groups for an application, load balancer, database, and bastion host.
 Depending on what other templates you run, not all of them may be used.

 <a name="bastion"></a>
 ### Bastion host

-It's preferable not to ssh into instances at all, instead monintoring instances by configuring them to send logs to [CloudWatch](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html) or other services, and managing instantiation, configuration, and termination of instances using devops tools.
+It's preferable not to ssh into EC2 instances at all, instead monitoring instances by configuring them to send logs to [CloudWatch](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html) or other services, and managing instantiation, configuration, and termination of instances using devops tools.

-If you do need to connect directly to EC2 instances, it's best practice (and for instances in a private subnets, a requirement) to use a bastion host, otherwise known as a jump box.
-A bastion host is an EC2 instance that is publicly accessible, and also has access resources in private subnets, allowing it to function as a secure go-between.
-You can ssh into the bastion host, and from there connect to your private resources.
+If you do need to connect directly to instances, it's best (and for instances in a private subnets, a requirement) to use a bastion host, otherwise known as a jump box.
+A bastion host is an EC2 instance that is publicly accessible, and also has access to private resources, allowing it to function as a secure go-between.
+You configure your EC2 instances to only accept ssh traffic from the bastion host, then you can ssh into the bastion host, and from there connect to your private resources.

+EC2 key pairs are required to ssh into any EC2 instance, including bastion hosts.
+If an attacker gains access to your key pair, they can use it to get into your bastion host, and thus your other resources.
+In order to prevent this kind of breach the bastion host template supports enabling [Multi-Factor Authentication (MFA)](http://searchsecurity.techtarget.com/definition/multifactor-authentication-MFA), which is highly recommended

+With MFA enabled you use an app like Google Authenticator or Authy to obtain a one-time password, and use this when logging in, in addition to your key pair.

 The **_bastion.cfn.yml_** template creates: